PCCI Group

-In 2022 the company celebrated its 20th year in business as it now owns and operates 12 "contact centres" distributed through 8 African countries.
+In 2022 the company owned and operated 12 "contact centers" distributed through 8 African countries.

 While operations are based in Africa, the company has contracts being outsourced from Europe and the Middle East.

-History and Company Growth
+History and company growth

-Founded in 2002, the company started off with a single call centre out of Senegal only functioning with a maximum capacity of 300 employees/'callers'.
+Founded in 2002, the company started off with a single call center out of Senegal only functioning with a maximum capacity of 300 employees/'callers'.
 PCCI Group is furthermore in partnership with its parent company: the Teyliom Group.
-With Teyliom Group offering services generally considered to be part of Telecommunications services, the partnership was struck up quite naturally due to the two companies complementing each others functions.
+With Teyliom Group offering services generally considered to be part of Telecommunications services, the partnership was struck up quite naturally due to the two companies complementing each other's functions.
 PCCI started its operations with Orange in France by offering services in the field of customer acquisition and commercial telemarketing and continued growing to offer national and international, multichannel services.
-The company is continuing to establish itself in the call-centre and telecommunications market, often being recognised for its consistent and branded customer service.
+The company is continuing to establish itself in the call-center and telecommunications market, often being recognized for its consistent and branded customer service.
 Since opening its doors in 2002, the group has constantly continued to expand its activities with the opening of various subsidiaries in a variety of African countries through the years; an example of this is the opening of its subsidiary in Côte d'Ivoire in 2010 after having partnered up with MTN Côte d'Ivoire in 2007.